 Limit These Treats

-Table scraps should never make up more than 10 percent of the animal’s daily calories.
+Treats and table scraps should never make up more than 5-10 percent of the animal’s daily calories.
 If you plan to treat your furry family members, remember to subtract about 10 percent of their regular diet first, so you don’t add too many calories.
 For example, if giving a 20 lb dog a 1 oz piece of cheese, this is considered the equivalent of an adult human 1 1/2 cheeseburgers, which is more than a full meal.
 This makes it easy for dogs to gain weight rapidly.
 Hills Pet Nutrition has a website where you can learn more about how peple food relates to pet health.